Common Claims | ASPCA Recommended Certifications | Other Certifications | Further Resources

 Not to be confused with Certified Humane.
 Access to outdoors not required for birds, beef cattle or pigs.
 More space required than in conventional farms, but less than in other animal welfare certifications.
 Cages are allowed though some enrichment is required.
 Standards extend to breeding animals, transport and slaughter.
 Compliance verified by auditors.
 However, only 85% of the non-essential standards must be met to pass inspection.

 Claims to require outdoor access, but space, duration and quality not defined and widely variable.
 (For example, screened-in porches on hard flooring are allowed for egg-laying hens.)
-Cage confinement is not used and hormones are prohibited.
+Hormones are prohibited.
 Antibiotics prohibited beyond first day of life.
 Minimum indoor space, handling, transport and slaughter not addressed.
 Compliance verified by auditors.

 Food Alliance Certified™